HoverData/godev-vim/README.md

   * if your project is on github.com, mount your project at "/go/src/github.com/{proj_name}".
 This will ensure your pakage paths are correct
   * This will mount your project source directory into your project name inside /go/src/ inside the container.
   * You can also give a name to your container to track mutiple projects/branches
-* once inside container "cd /go/src/" not inside your project
+* once inside container "cd /go/src/"
 * run "./tags-gen.sh" script.
 This will create cscope files
 * run "ctags -cR", this will generate ctags file
 * now you can open your files in vim from /go/src directory.
 It will automatically load cscope & ctags files